atsheehan/zero-to-gamedev/block_peers/README.md

 * A **grid_cell** refers to any (row, col) coordinate in the grid.
 It can be empty or occupied by a brick.
 * A **brick** occupies a cell.
 It can be attached to the grid or part of the active piece moving around.
 * A **piece** is the collection of bricks a player controls.
 The arrangement of bricks is defined by the **shape** of the piece.

+## Bugs

+* Sometimes when clearing multiple lines at once blocks above the multiple lines don't properly fall down to where they're supposed to.